peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### get
     public CBORObject get​(int index)
-Gets the value of a CBOR object by integer index in this array.
+Gets the value of a CBOR object by integer index in this array or by integer key in this map.

 **Parameters:**

-* <code>index</code> - Zero-based index of the element.
+* <code>index</code> - Zero-based index of the element, or the integer key to this map.
+(If this is a map, the given index can be any 32-bit signed integer, even a negative one.).

 **Returns:**

-* A CBORObject object.
+* The CBOR object referred to by index or key in this array or map.

 **Throws:**

-* <code>IllegalStateException</code> - This object is not an array.
+* <code>IllegalStateException</code> - This object is not an array or map.

+* <code>IllegalArgumentException</code> - This object is an array and the index is less than 0 or equal to or greater than the size of the array.

 * <code>NullPointerException</code> - The parameter "value" is null (as
  opposed to CBORObject.Null).

 ### set
     public void set​(int index, CBORObject value)
-Gets the value of a CBOR object by integer index in this array.
+Sets the value of a CBOR object by integer index in this array or by integer key in this map.

 **Parameters:**

-* <code>index</code> - Zero-based index of the element.
+* <code>index</code> - Zero-based index of the element, or the integer key to this map.
+(If this is a map, the given index can be any 32-bit signed integer, even a negative one.).

 **Throws:**

-* <code>IllegalStateException</code> - This object is not an array.
+* <code>IllegalStateException</code> - This object is not an array or map.

+* <code>IllegalArgumentException</code> - This object is an array and the index is less than 0 or equal to or greater than the size of the array.

 * <code>NullPointerException</code> - The parameter "value" is null (as
  opposed to CBORObject.Null).